Are you stuck in a rut with your family meals? Do you dread dinner when you have to come up with new ideas to feed the family? Help is at hand.

 The spice list looks long, but it does make all the difference and once you have them, they will last a few months at least.

-- 4 boneless, skinless chicken breasts ( you could use thighs either)
+- 4 boneless, skinless chicken breasts (you could also use thighs)

 - 2 bell peppers (mine were red and yellow)